martinstoeger/magnum.fd/_sources/install.txt

 .. code-block:: bash

-  cd cvode-2.7.0          # change to the source directory ./configure --with-pic  # the PIC option is important to use it with MicroMagnum. make                    # build sudo make install       # and install cvode
+  cd cvode-2.7.0          # change to the source directory ./configure --with-pic  # the PIC option is important to use it with magnum.fd. make                    # build sudo make install       # and install cvode

-Now you can build MicroMagnum and activate CVode with the toggle:
+Now you can build magnum.fd and activate CVode with the toggle:

 .. code-block:: bash